philosodad/com.johnpdaigle/source/complexable/2016-10-23-mock-modules-and-where-to-find-them.html.markdown

     defp elixirc_paths(_), do: ["lib"]

 And now we can move the test version of the http module out of the production code, and into the `test/support` folder, all the tests will pass and we can do additional mocking in this file.
 We'll look at how to use this mock module in another post.

+\* Hat tip to @benwilson512 on the excellent elxirlang slack channel for explaining this to me in the first place.